 Types of Salt used in baking:

-First we need to consider the kinds of salt available.
 Table salt, sea salt and kosher salt can all be used for baking.
 But the volume varies between types and brands of salt.

 For example, 1 teaspoon of table salt is equal by weight to 1 ½ to 2 teaspoons of kosher salt, depending on the brand.